 Any animal that suddenly appears unwell during therapy, particularly if they are febrile, should have a blood sample taken for routine haematology and biochemistry.
-Neutropenic animals (neutrophil counts $<2.5 \times 10^{9}$ /l) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.
-As thiamazole can cause haemoconcentration, cats should always have access to drinking water.
+Neutropenic animals (neutrophil counts $<2.5 \times 10^{9}/1$ ) should be treated with prophylactic bactericidal antibacterial drugs and supportive therapy.